alanthales/ojs-db/README.md

 ## API
 It is simple and intuitive to use.
+Note: The array objects returned by methods and the property `data` of DataSet is not an standard `Array`, see [ArrayMap](src/ArrayMap.js).

 * <a href="#creating-a-factory-and-a-dataSet">Creating a Factory and a DataSet</a>
 * <a href="#open-a-dataset-to-work-with">Open a DataSet to work with</a>